tensorflow/decision-forests/documentation/known_issues.md

 **Workarounds:**

--   Use a model that support distribution strategies (e.g.
+-   Use a model that supports distribution strategies (e.g.
     `DistributedGradientBoostedTreesModel`), or downsample your dataset so that it fits on a single machine.